🛡️ DARK SOULS BUILD CALCULATOR

 Strength Build (SL 120)

-Target stats: Vigor 40, Endurance 40, Vitality 30, Strength 50.
+Target stats: Vitality (HP) 40, Endurance 40, Vitality (Equip Load) 30, Strength 50.
 Use the Greatsword, Great Club, or Demon's Greataxe.
-Aim for mid roll with Heavy Set armor.
+Aim for mid roll with Heavy Set armour.
 Ring of Favor and Protection plus Havel's Ring is the standard ring combination.

 Dexterity Build (SL 120)

-Target stats: Vigor 40, Endurance 40, Vitality 20, Dexterity 45.
+Target stats: Vitality (HP) 40, Endurance 40, Vitality (Equip Load) 20, Dexterity 45.
 Use the Uchigatana, Washing Pole, or Chaos Blade.
-Fast roll threshold is often the target for Dexterity builds — lighter armor, faster movement.
+Fast roll threshold is often the target for Dexterity builds — lighter armour, faster movement.

 Intelligence Sorcerer (SL 100–120)